 Budget: Mad Monkey Hostel Boracay

-The best budget accommodation for solo travelers visiting Boracay.
+The best budget accommodation for solo travelers visiting the beaches of Boracay.
 Mad Monkey Hostel is situated in station 2 and close to the best beaches, D-Mall, cafes and the buzzing nightlife area.
 Choose from either a dorm room, double room or triple room which have air-conditioning, a balcony and pool views.
 Go for a dip in the pool and grab a beer at the bar, there is always something at Mad Monkey hostel Boracay!

 HOW TO GET TO BORACAY